 Some factors lower your risk of cancer and are known as protection factors.

 Most women diagnosed with womb cancer have had their menopause.
 Almost three quarters of cases of womb cancer are in women aged 40 to 74.

 Just over 1 in 100 cases (1%) are diagnosed in women under 40.
-Women who have a particular gene fault called Lynch syndrome (or HNPCC) are more likely to develop endometrial cancer at a younger age than the general population.
+Women who have a particular gene fault called Lynch syndrome are more likely to develop endometrial cancer at a younger age than the general population.